“Gamification is ultimately not about buzzwords and mechanics, but better and more meaningful experiences.”

-With the retention and engagement crises rise, the retail industry is looking for a remedy.
-Customer experience has become an important factor for success in the retailing.
+With the retention and engagement crises arise, the retail industry is looking for a remedy.
+Customer experience has become an important factor for success in retailing.
 Gamification appears to be a go-to tactic to enhance sales, brand awareness, and customer loyalty.

 According to Boston Retail Partners, within next five years, nine of ten retailers, which equals to 87 percent, are going to apply gamification to engage their customers.
 Moreover, half of them, namely 46 percent, believe that structured loyalty programs are a top CRM priority.

 As the gamification concept emerged, various major companies started to implement gamification techniques into their businesses.
 Among them are Adobe, NBC, eBay, Walgreens, Oracle, Cisco, etc. Gamification has become a key element in the consumerization strategies of these companies.

 Why Retail Gamification?

 Gamification, which implies the process of incorporating gaming mechanics into non-gaming contexts in order to affect customer behavior, has been here for many years, just to mention -loyalty programs, flash sales, or progression bars.

 “Gamification is all around us,” Danny Maco, former general manager of University Games, said to MobileCast Media.
 “Loyalty programs are a great example, which you can see everywhere, whether it’s at Safeway or flying on an airline; they all have game mechanics [such as] the progression bar — a mechanic associated with achievement.”

 But why is it so powerful?
 People are naturally competitive.
 We can be easily motivated by different rewards, whether they are physical or monetary, or bragging rights.
 Therefore gamification, playing on humans’ competitive streaks, is able to empower businesses to motivate both customers and employees.

 Regarding customers, gamification-powered technologies can form a smiling community, which will bolster engagement and communication, thereby providing retailers with insights about customer sentiment and perspectives.
 Contributing to cooperation between staff members, gamification can also enhance overall productivity, and hence improve in-strore experience.